 I should open a cake shop, he suggested, scoffing a large mouthful of chocolate cupcake.

 I’ve tried making this recipe both with butter and sunflower oil in an attempt to make a non-dairy recipe for my non-dairy readers.
 Truth be told I prefer the texture of the cakes made with butter, but the sunflower oil ones do work as well.
 My vegan cake-making skills are not good enough to attempt to make this 3 egg mixture animal free, but any suggestions would be gratefully received.

 So, yes, I am now a convert to the wonderful world of combining roasted beetroot and raw chocolate.
 I loved the texture of the cacao nibs I used to decorate the top too, a wonderful hard contrast to the soft, sweet frosting and rich chocolate cake.
-One almost feels virtuous tucking into one of these with all the health giving properties of raw cacao and slowly roasted beetroot.
+One almost feels virtuous tucking into one of these with all the health-giving properties of raw cacao and slowly roasted beetroot.
 Vegetable cakes are going to be a regular thing in our house now.